 Despite this, elections are rarely condemned by international monitors – in part because rigging is becoming harder and harder to detect.
 Whenever monitors come up with new strategies to detect tried and true rigging tactics, dictators and despots innovate.

 Authoritarian leaders do sometimes lose elections.
-In Gambia in 2016, when President Yahya Jammeh lost to opposition leader Adama Barrow after 22 years in power, it kickstarted a process of international pressure and negotiation that ended with his peaceful deposition and exile.
-But this remains the exception, not the rule.
+In Gambia in 2016, when President Yahya Jammeh lost to opposition leader Adama Barrow after 22 years in power, it kickstarted a process of international pressure and negotiation that ended with his peaceful deposition and exile

 As a result, governments that hold elections in an authoritarian context are actually more likely to survive from one year to another than authoritarian regimes that refuse to.
 This is something that we should care about whether we think that promoting democracy is a good thing or not, because poor quality polls do far more harm than just keeping bad leaders in power.